MDLutoronto/ArcPy_examples/README.md

-# ArcPy_examples
+### ArcPy_examples
-a few short python scripts using ArcPy for GIS tasks
+a few short python scripts using ArcPy for automating tasks in ArcGIS